 Non-native resolutions are only displayed when sending 8-bit, otherwise, they are displayed at the native resolution.
 Non-native input lag is ever so slightly higher, but still excellent.

 The monitor has a great 38" screen and impressive 3840x1600 resolution.
 This rather uncommon resolution is sometimes known as WQHD+, and is great for multitasking, or for watching widescreen 4k content.
+If you want a similar-sized monitor with an even higher, 5k resolution, check out the Dell UltraSharp U4021QW.

 There is an audio line-out port, but it is meant to only be used for speakers, as the volume can't be controlled.